 It is no news that now, despite being locally limited, you can now compete with programmers from all around the world.
 It can be good because you're not limited to a geo area anymore but it also has some downsides.
 One of the biggest downsides is competing with cheap programmers.

 How do you compete with them?
 If pricing is one of the major factors that come into play for hiring someone, how do you get to bypass it?
-Watch this video and find out!

 Today I'm going to teach you how to compete with cheap developers from India.
 I got this question, and I get this question a lot about how to compete with cheap programmers.
 It's not meant to be offensive in any way.
 It's just an honest question.
 This I really something that you have to worry about if you're a developer especially if you're a freelancer today and especially if you're using platforms like Upwork and whatnot.

-This question is from Robert and Robert says, “Hello.
+Robert says, “Hello.
 I want to be a web developer an also a freelancer.
 There are a lot of cheap web developers from India and other countries.
 What should I do different if I want to be better and also be hired?
 Should I learn more languages, more frameworks?
 I also want to be better paid than them.
 What will make me different?”

 I definitely have a lot of opinion on this simply because I've been on both ends of this as a software developer, as a freelancer and especially now as someone who hires a lot of people off of Upwork.
 I spend a lot of time.
 I hire programmers off of there.
 I just hired a programmer off of there and for fairly cheap and got a good job done on it.
 I'll tell you what I'm looking for.
 I'll tell you what makes a difference.
 I'll tell you why you can compete with that guy from India that's charging $5 an hour to do PHP development and he knows 15 different frameworks and programming languages and it really seems hard to compete with him.